TomHancock2/stenciljs-uxpin-merge/README.md

 **This is an example repository that shows how to use StencilJS components within UXPin Merge.**

-It utilises the [wrapper method of integrating UXPin](https://www.uxpin.com/docs/merge/integrating-your-own-components/#integration-with-wrappers-for-components) and wraps StencilJS build components.
+It utilises the [wrapper method of integrating UXPin](https://www.uxpin.com/docs/merge/integrating-your-own-components/#integration-with-wrappers-for-components) and wraps StencilJS built components.

 ## Technology